shmoop207/appolo-docs/docs/configuration/environments.md

 sidebar_label: Environments
 ---

-With environments you can define different configurations depending on the environment type your app is currently running.
+With environments, you can define different configurations depending on the environment type your app is currently running.

 It is recommended to have 4 types of environments: `development`, `testing`, `staging`, `production`.
 After `app.launch` you can always access the current environment vars via `app.env`.